Engine and its Maintenance Tips:

 it is clicking then the starter by-pass switch will not help.
 It is used to

-picking the starter relay.
+solenoid on the starter.
 The clicking you hear is the starter relay or the

 solenoid on the starter.
 It is either your battery being low (most common) or it